 Jacob is acknowledged as a Revolutionary War patriot by the federal government's Department of Veterans Affairs and the prestigious Daughters of the American Revolution (DAR), and a standard issue military grave marker was dedicated in his memory at our national reunion in 2003.

-To give you a sense of what the Minerds produced, they had 12 children, of whom eight are identified.
+To provide a sense of what the Minerds produced, they together bore 12 children, of whom eight are identified.
 At last count, those eight children had at least 87 grandchildren, 469 great-grandchildren and 1,344 great-great grandchildren, for a total of 1,912 lives, virtually all born before the year 1900.
 Today, their descendants and spouses number an estimated 75,000 or more, and are scattered all over the world.

 Jacob was the son of German-Americans Friedrich and Eva (Weber) Meinert, who are believed to have migrated from Albany, NY to Oley Township, Berks County, PA in about 1730.
 Maria's parents were Casper and Barbara Neün, who were German immigrants who settled in Oley.

 Jacob and Maria started married life in Oley Township, where their son Burket (or "Burkhard") was born and baptized in a Lutheran church.
 During the American Revolution, Jacob took an oath of allegiance, and served in the Berks County Militia, Captain Foch's Company, 3rd Class.